You are here

 To request or update access to a shared folder, the data owner should complete the online form at: AD Files Storage / Access Rights Request.

-If you have a Windows computer that has been added to Active Directory:
+From a University-owned Windows computer that is on Active Directory:

 - Sign in to the computer with your AD credentials (your university Internet ID and password) as normal.

 Note: If you are off campus, you must first sign in to UMD's VPN service.
 The AnyConnect VPN client allows you to log in to the UMD VPN service immediately on starting up your computer (prior to signing in).
 For details, see: Connect to VPN Prior to Signing In

 - In a File Browser window, under "This PC", you should see the following AD drives:

 - Shared (N:) Shared data (if this drive appears to be empty, see above about Requesting File Access)